ZeroParadox

 The identification of ⊥ across the framework’s layers - algebraic, topological, information-theoretic, and categorical - is a modeling commitment, detailed in Axiomatic Commitments.
 The relationship between the framework’s ε₀ and the proof-theoretic ordinal of PA (Gentzen 1936) is addressed in the Question Register.

-This framework introduces no snap-specific axioms.
-T-SNAP follows from A4 - the standard bottom element axiom of join-semilattice theory (∀ x, ⊥ ∨ x = x).
-Every other commitment is either directly verifiable by computation (AX-B1) or a categorical restatement of structure established in prior layers (AX-G1, AX-G2).
-See Axiomatic Commitments for the full account.
+This framework adds no axioms specific to the result.
+It follows from the standard bottom-element axiom of join-semilattice theory (∀ x, ⊥ ∨ x = x) alone.
+The remaining commitments are either directly verifiable by computation or restatements of structure established in earlier layers; the full labelled account is in Axiomatic Commitments.

-Scope of the claim.
-The internal coherence is formally established - T-SNAP and the supporting layer theorems are verified in Lean 4 given the explicitly stated commitments.
+The internal coherence is formally established - the central theorem and the supporting layer theorems are verified in Lean 4 given the explicitly stated commitments.
 The author believes the formalism faithfully captures the structural notion of zero it sets out to model, but that is a question Lean cannot answer from inside, and is what this repository invites external review on.
 Lean answers “do these conclusions follow from these commitments.”
 Whether the commitments are the right ones, and whether the formalism tracks the intended structural notion, are open questions for outside readers.
 The framework has been developed in public from the start for exactly this reason: to invite inquiry throughout the process rather than only at its conclusion.

 The Framework